 Modeled after the US Capitol Building in Washington DC, the Utah State Capitol Building is stunning.
 This brilliant piece of architecture is the center of government for all of Utah, containing the chambers for the Utah State Legislature, the chamber for the Utah Supreme Court, and the office for the Utah Governor.
 In addition to its important role as the seat of government for all of Utah, the Capitol Building also holds incredible pieces of artwork depicting the history of the state.

-Located near Salt Lake City, Antelope Island is home to free-ranging bison, pronghorn (antelope), bighorn sheep, and many other desert animals.
+Located near Salt Lake City, Great Salt Lake is home to free-ranging bison, pronghorn (antelope), bighorn sheep, and many other desert animals.
 In addition to these larger animals, millions of birds line the shore offering unmatched bird watching opportunities.
 Here you also have amazing views of the Great Salt Lake and the opportunity to take a dip in the lake.

-If you choose the Hot Springs half-day trip, your tour guide will take you directly from Salt Lake City to the Hot Springs area.
+If time and weather allow, you may choose to visit a natural lava-tube volcanic hot spring as optional add-on.
 These hot springs are world-famous, providing warm water from deep below the Earth’s surface.
 The minerals in these waters also provide health benefits, nourishing the skin as you soak in them.
 Take a minute to relax and soak in the mineral hot springs.
 Temperatures range from 102 - 112 degrees Fahrenheit.

 Early in the morning, your tour guide will pick you up and take you on an unforgettable journey through Yellowstone National Park.
 Begin your day with a snow coach ride from West Yellowstone, offering breathtaking views of the park's stunning winter scenery.
 Along the way, you’ll stop at key landmarks, including the Madison Junction, Black Sand Basin.
 A highlight of the day is your visit to the Old Faithful area, the world's most famous geothermal basin.
 Here, you’ll witness the impressive eruptions of Old Faithful itself, along with other iconic geysers like Castle, Daisy, Riverside, and Grand.
 The tour also includes a stop at the mesmerizing Fountain Paint Pots, where bubbling mud creates a captivating display.
 At Old Faithful Snow Lodge, you can watch the geyser erupt, enjoy lunch, or relax inside the cozy lodge.
 Complimentary seasonal activities: snowshoeing around the Old Faithful area is available for guests seeking a light winter activity.